Blueberry Crisp Recipe with Coconut

 I love her recipe for Blueberry Crisp with Coconut because in general, crisps are my favorite desserts and I love the twist of adding coconut.
 Mary has this one filed away under the breakfast category in her book and while I don’t oppose eating this for breakfast, you could most definitely serve this as a dessert, preferably with a big ol’ scoop of vanilla bean ice cream.
 For breakfast, I like it with a spoonful of plain Greek yogurt, but vanilla yogurt would also be fantastic if you like things on the sweeter side.

-You’ll find the printable recipe card at the end of this post with complete directions and nutrition information.
+You’ll find the printable recipe card at the end of this post with instructions, measurements, and nutrition information.

 What You’ll Need